What grades are offered through Dayton Christian Homeschool?

 Does DC Homeschool require using certain curriculum?

-- Families have freedom to choose the best curriculum for their children, in accordance with the DC Statement of Faith.
+- Families have freedom to choose the best curriculum for their children, in accordance with the DC Statement of Faith and DC Homeschool Academic Handbook

 - DC Homeschool’s Curriculum Coordinator can recommend and advise parents on various curricula.

-- Curricula is available to be borrowed by from the Homeschool Resource Room.
+- Curricula is available to be borrowed by from the Homeschool Library.

-- The Homeschool Resource Room has thousands of items to borrow including teachers’ manuals, textbooks, test banks, audio-visual aids, games, manipulatives, and enrichment materials.
+- The Homeschool Library has thousands of items to borrow including teachers’ manuals, textbooks, test banks, audio-visual aids, games, manipulatives, and enrichment materials.
+(All workbooks or non-DC curriculum is purchased by families.)

 - EXCEL stands for EXperience Creative Enriching Learning

-- Parents drop-off children grades K – 8, and are not required to stay.
+- Parents drop off children Grades K – 5; parents are not required to stay.

-- Classes vary each year, but have included science, Lego education, cooking, crochet, acting, music, personal finance, speech, literature, art, physical education, and more.
-All courses are taught from a Christian worldview by qualified teachers.
+- Classes vary each year, but all courses are taught from a Christian worldview by qualified teachers.

 Is a uniform required on campus/at EXCEL?

-- A uniform is required when attending any class at Dayton Christian School.
+- Uniforms are required when attending any class on campus at Dayton Christian School.

 What social opportunities are available?